Hi, I’m Yoko

 NCORE: National Conference on Race and Ethnicity organized by the University of Oklahoma University Outreach

-NSGP: Northeastern Society for Group Psychotherapy Annual Conferences since 2015
+NSGP: Northeastern Society for Group Psychotherapy: Board Member 2017-2021

 One academic year of Weekly Experiential Group (interpersonal process group) organized by NSGP